NaveenkumarSetty/NaveenkumarSetty/README.md

 Our data are something that fuels the meaning of life.
 With data, we create our realities.
 That is why my journey has taken me to work with data.

-The journey has taken me through a Bachelor's of technology in Kandhula Sreenivasula Reddy Memorial college of engineering (autonomous). where I have learned to program, analyzing problems, and providing solutions.
+The journey has taken me through a Bachelor's of technology in Kandhula Sreenivasula Reddy Memorial College of Engineering (autonomous). where I have learned to program, analyze problems, and provide solutions.
 During college time I am an active member of the student organization.
-It gave me good knowledge about corporation lifestyle, organizing events, and abilities to communicate with people from various fields of expertise.
+It gave me good knowledge about the corporation lifestyle, organizing events, and the ability to communicate with people from various fields of expertise.

-I am also an enthusiastic learner which takes to Data science which is most relevant to my skills and goals. this has been taken to start learning new things and analyze and providing solutions based on real-time data.
+I am also an enthusiastic learner who takes to Data science which is most relevant to my skills and goals. this has been taken to start learning new things and analyzing and providing solutions based on real-time data.

 Happy learning :)